Listen to Part I in less than 5-minutes below.

 Get an essential oils consult from me.
 I apply the philosophy and principles of the naturopathic and functional medicine to guide you with which essential oils and supplements will work best for you!

-* Please note that the studies from PubMed aren’t specific for Young Living.
+* Please note that the studies from PubMed aren’t specific for any specific essential oils company.

 This material is for information purposes only and is not intended to diagnose, treat, or prescribe for any illness.
 You should check with your doctor regarding implementing any new strategies into your wellness regime.
 These statements have not been evaluated by the FDA.
 (Affiliation link.)